 Driving Industry Change Through Research

 Research is the cornerstone of doctoral study.
-PhD candidates at Purdue’s School of Management are not only exploring their respective areas of interest, but also diving deep into industry challenges to provide thoughtful, innovative solutions.
+PhD candidates at Purdue’s Daniels School of Business are not only exploring their respective areas of interest, but also diving deep into industry challenges to provide thoughtful, innovative solutions.
 Through empirical research and subject matter mentorship, our PhD graduates are poised to engage in the highest-level of discourse and provide meaningful contributions to their communities.

 Marketing Faculty Areas of Research